jetbrains-academy/RL-Maze-solver/practice/Learning Rate and Discount Factor/task.md

 find a path – maybe a different value combination is needed.
 With a large maze, you might need to wait a little for the algorithm to solve it.

-Please make sure you run `final_run.py`.
-If you press the 'Run' button under the task description, `main.py` will run.

 <div class="hint">
 Suggested working combinations (try others as well, these are not necessarily optimal):